All Episodes

 Talk radio is an albatross around the Republican Party's neck.

-Remember Obama in his second week in office, 2009, brings the congressional leadership of both parties, and he tells Boehner and the guys, you gotta stop listening to Rush Limbaugh.
+Remember, Obama, in his second week in office, 2009, brings the congressional leadership of both parties, and he tells Boehner and the guys, you've got to stop listening to Rush Limbaugh.

 That's not how things get done here in Washington.

-And the Republican Party itself, over the years has had, well, not the party, but there have been I don't want to mention any names because I really don't want to credit people or give them any publicity, but there have been numerous supposed conservative writers and commentators who have also suggested that talk radio.
+And the Republican Party itself, over the years, has had, well, not the party, but there have been, I don't want to mention any names because I really don't want to credit people who give them any publicity, but there have been numerous supposed conservative writers and commentators who have also suggested that talk radio.

-That's that's part of the problem the Republican Party has.
+That's part of the problem the Republican Party has.

 And I just find it interesting that the two guys leading the Republican Party primary happen to be two guys who have been fairly commented upon and supported here on this program.